 - Don’t smoke.

-- Keep a record of the foods you eat so you can figure out which foods bring on bouts of IBS.
-Common food "triggers" of IBS are red peppers, green onions, red wine, wheat, and cow’s milk.
+- Record the foods you eat so you can figure out which foods trigger IBS flare-ups.
+Common triggers are red peppers, green onions, red wine, wheat and cow’s milk.